ombulabs/mercadopago/README.md

 Changelog
 ---------

+2.0.1

+Added the refresh_access_token method to the authentication module.

 2.0.0 (thanks leanucci and cavi21)

 Implemented basic access to the collection search method.
 Changed the test credentials.
 Using Ruby 1.9 hash format.
 Added documentation for collection search.